-AE uses an allocation methodology to share the expenses associated with its Utility departments within the City of Austin.
+A. AE uses an allocation methodology to share the expenses associated with its Utility Customer Center ("UCC"), which was developed in 2002, and provides services to various departments within the City of Austin.
 AE operates UCC and the 311 Call Center.
-UCC is responsible for customer billing and service for AE, Water, Waste Water, Solid Waste included \$20,179,737, as reimbursements from other departments and funds.
+UCC is responsible for customer billing and service for AE, Water, Waste Water, Solid Waste Services (now called Austin Resource Recovery), Drainage, and Transportation.
+AE included \$20,179,737, as reimbursements from other departments and funds.